ashpande/FYP-Latex/README.md

 If you cannot see images in your document, please check the file path.

 If the source file gives you any errors, consider opening up an issue on the github issues tab.

+## License

+This template is released to the public domain under the Unlicense License.
+You can read more about it here: https://unlicense.org/